 However, challenges to the maintenance of MCH service delivery post-donor transition were also observed.
 A key insight was the inability to meet the demand for medicines and supplies by the system post-transition.
 A common thread emerged of a resurgence of drug stockouts which were last experienced before the donor support.
 The reasons for this could be the nature of the national drug distribution system under National Medical Stores (NMS) which is centralised and sometimes overwhelmed with demand, logistical challenges and mismatches in procurement orders.
 It could also be explained by the complex drug delivery systems with a mix of the push for lower-level health facilities and the pull for tertiary-level facilities.
 Other reasons may to some extent hinge on the drug redistribution arrangements at a subnational level which requires authorisation hence occasioning delays in some instances.
-Perhaps the possible reason for this observation could be that drug procurement and distribution arrangements under donor support were set in project mode with little effort to transition them into routine standards under public service drug distribution systems.
+Perhaps the possible reason for this observation could be that drug procurement and distribution arrangements under donor support were set in project mode with minimal effort to prepare for transition into routine standards under public service drug distribution systems.
 Respondents noted that during donor support, the quick turnaround time to address impending stockouts was common with project support.
 This changed post-transition where stock-outs due to delayed or late delivery were observed.
-It could also be true that during donor support, demand for uptake of health services and consequently medical products increased for which the system was not prepared to support post-transition.
-With the whole-of-systems approach, perhaps the medical products building block was not accorded as similar attention as compared to human resources, infrastructure, governance and service delivery.
-This is typical of complex interventions where weaknesses from one component have the potential to affect aspects of the others in complex interventions as has been reported in a systematic review of evidence-based interventions(21).
+It could also be true that during donor support, demand for uptake of health services and consequently medicines and supplies increased for which the system was not prepared to support post-transition.
+With the whole-of-systems approach, perhaps the medicines and supplies building block was not accorded as similar attention as compared to human resources, governance and service delivery.
+This is typical of complex interventions where weaknesses from one component have the potential to affect aspects of the others as has been reported in a systematic review of evidence-based interventions(21).